sarathcrajeevan/ai-zoology-drug-dev/3_tags/Protein.md

 ## Missing Residues

-amino acid sequence which are present in the amnio acid sequence but not in the
+amino acid sequence which are absent in the amnio acid sequence but present in the x ray crystallography